-OICR’s current strategy has better positioned the Institute to drive promising assets coming out of our early research efforts toward the clinic and to more broadly accelerate translational cancer research in Ontario.
+OICR’s research strategy positions the Institute to drive promising assets coming out of early research efforts toward the clinic and to accelerate translational cancer research across Ontario and beyond.

-Our strategic plan will ensure that OICR’s work will have a global impact for patients, while maximizing the economic benefit of this work for the people of Ontario.
+Our research strategy ensures our work has a global impact for patients, while maximizing the economic benefit of this work for the people of Ontario.

-OICR has set the following five overarching goals to realize its ambitious mandate:
+OICR has five overarching goals to realize our mandate: